 Acle St Edmund Primary School takes its responsibilities for ensuring the progress of all pupils very seriously.
 We adopt an evidence based approach and apply that to the context of our school and the needs of our pupils to help ensure that all pupils make the best progress possible.

 ‘Ever 6 funding’ includes any pupils who have been entitled to free school meals at some point over the last six years, even if they are no longer entitled.
-Using the Ever 6 formula, Acle Primary has received approximately £37,315 based on an estimated 29 pupils.
+Using the Ever 6 formula, Acle Primary has received £54,700, based on 40 pupils, for the financial year 2017-18.

-Please open the documents below to view our report of the use of this funding received for the financial year (in respect of the academic year) 2015-16, and our plan for spending our allocation for the financial year (in respect of the academic year) 2016-17.
+Please open the documents below to view our report of the use of this funding received for the previous financial year (in respect of the academic year) 2016-17, and our plan for spending our allocation for the current financial year (in respect of the academic year) 2017-18.